Keep trying until you turn “no” to “yes”

 HOFFMAN: Was that six months on, six months off particularly useful for entrepreneurship at all?
 One of the things that I’ve been mulling for years is that roughly speaking, one of the things I say is entrepreneurship can’t be taught, but it can be learned.
 But was that at all helpful as a precursor to the entrepreneurial journey?

 FOLEY: I wonder.
 That’s a good question, Reid – and I’ll put a finer point on it.
 It was three months on, three months off, you weren’t comfortable.
 You were constantly putting your life into a car and driving a thousand miles across country.
-It did give you the sleep-on-the-couch work ethic for the rough times of entrepreneurship.
+It did give you the sleep on the couch, and the work ethic for the rough times of entrepreneurship.
 I guess there was a correlation.

 HOFFMAN: John got a job at a Waco, Texas, factory for Mars / M&M.